jupyterhub/mybinder.org-deploy/docs/source/production_environment.md

 on staging gives us confidence it will work on prod.
 We also never share the same secrets between staging & prod for security boundary reasons.

+## Deployment nodes and pools

+The staging cluster has one node pool, which makes things simple.
+The production cluster has two, one for "core" pods (the hub, etc.) and another dedicated to "user" pods (builds and user servers).
+This strategy helps protect our key services from potential issues caused by users and helps us drain user nodes when we need to.

+Since only user pods should be running on the user nodes, cordoning that node should result it in being drained and reclaimed after the max-pod-age lifetime limit which often wouldn't happen without manual intervention.

+In the future, when we implement a pod packing strategy, nodes could get reclaimed

+Users and core pods are assigned to their pools via a `nodeSelector` in `config/prod.yaml`.
+We have one pool of each, which has a name.

 ## mybinder.org specific extra software

 We sometimes want to run additional software for the mybinder deployment that